Grants and waivers

 Student Assistance Grant for Emergencies (SAGE)

 The Student Assistance Grant for Emergencies (SAGE) has been created for the purpose of providing quick-response emergency grants for short-term financial emergencies, enabling a student to remain in school, rather than being forced to take a leave of absence or drop out.
-The maximum amount is $500 per academic year and may be subject to change based on funding.
-If you are interested in applying for a SAGE grant, schedule an appointment with a One Stop counselor to complete the application.
+The maximum amount is $1000 per academic year and may be subject to change based on funding.

 Grants